argilla-io/argilla/argilla/docs/index.md

     ---

-    Deploy Argilla for free on Hugging Face or with `Docker`.
-Install the Python client with `pip` and create your first project.
+    Deploy Argilla for free on the Hugging Face Hub or with `Docker`.
+Install the Python SDK with `pip` and create your first project.

     [:octicons-arrow-right-24: Quickstart](getting_started/quickstart.md)